 From George Axelrod’s 1962 screenplay and Richard Condon’s 1959 novel.

-- “‘Million Dollar Baby’ Movie Review: Clint Eastwood Directs Cliché-Ridden Boxing Melodrama.”
+- “‘Million Dollar Baby’ Movie (2004) Review: Eastwood Directs Cliché-Ridden Boxing Melodrama.”

-The Manchurian Candidate 2004 movie Denzel Washington picture: Paramount Pictures.
+Liev Schreiber and Meryl Streep The Manchurian Candidate 2004 movie images: Paramount Pictures.

 “The Manchurian Candidate 2004 Movie Review: Sterling Streep in Subpar Political Drama” last updated in March 2021.